| Our plan to help our customers

 Some simple solutions we

-1. Use Linux, with Firefox as your main browser.
+have found to protect your company from intrusion are : 1.
+Use Linux, with Firefox as your main browser.
 Our testing has

 found that many intrusions are possible via Internet Explorer, but we